Updated: October 29, 2019

 One month is short notice.
 It was already too late for ocean freight going to East Coast ports.
-Almost no time either for West Coast bound shipments, excepting advance shipping completed or near ready orders, and possibly rush jobs (although it’s not common practice for suppliers to have reserve stock on hand.
+Almost no time either for West Coast bound shipments, except for near ready orders, and possibly rush jobs (although it’s not common practice for suppliers to have reserve stock on hand).

-Before making orders, importers needed to first work out how much extra they will pay for a shipment arriving after September 1, and weigh that against likely price hikes in mid-August that a capacity bottleneck causes.
+Before making orders, importers needed to first work out how much extra they will pay for a shipment arriving after the tariff change and weigh that against a surge in demand hiking freight prices.
 Switching to more expensive air cargo, especially at the last minute generally isn’t financially feasible, either.
-But shipments that normally go by air, with capacity not an issue, won’t suffer price spikes.
+Price hikes aren’t relevant for shipments that would have gone by air anyway, because of lower capacity utilization on this mode.

 This past year has been a taxing one for companies that import from China to the United States.